chk-n/rosda/README.md

 # Dash
-Lightweight distributed wasm orchestrator written in go
+Lightweight distributed wasm orchestrator (to be) written in go

 ## Goals